beyond-blockchain/bbclib-go/README.md

 ### Features
 * Support most of features of py-bbclib in https://github.com/beyond-blockchain/py-bbclib
-    * BBc-1 version 1.4.1
+    * BBc-1 version 1.5
-    * transaction header version 1 only
+    * transaction header version 1 and 2.
 * Go v1.10 or later

 ### dependencies